zeitgeist-hash/CE888/README.md

 # CE888
-### Welcome to my CE888: Data Science and Decision Making repository for course assignments, datasets, and projects
+### Welcome to my CE888: Data Science and Decision Making repository for course projects